Designing a compliance platform when every pattern breaks

 Aligning with policy

-For certain sections, the policy intent prescribed a specific type of interaction: a yes/no declaration, a specific order of questions, a particular confirmation mechanism.
+One of the more unusual challenges was designing pattern choices that could satisfy both user needs and policy requirements simultaneously.
+For certain sections, the policy intent prescribed a specific type of interaction.
 The design work wasn’t to override these requirements but to implement them in a way that users could actually follow.
 Sometimes that meant accepting a design that wasn’t ideal from a pure UX perspective, documenting why, and focusing effort on the elements that were within scope to improve.

 A service that started with 100% user failure on its most critical journey was iteratively improved through documented, research-led design decisions to a point where users could complete their compliance declarations with confidence.